emf-creaf/forestindicators/articles/IndicatorDefinition.md

 The new indicator needs to be described in data table `indicator_definition`, providing at minimum:

-- Name
+- Indicator name, using multiple words separated by `_`, if necessary.
-- Output units
+- Valid output units, if not unit less.
 - Person responsible of its implementation in the package, who is to be contacted in case of issues/doubts.
 - Variable names required for its estimation (see below).